ibm-cloud-docs/containers/cs_users.md

     ```
     {: pre}

 2. Target the resource group where you want to set the API key.
 If you do not target a resource group, the API key is set for the default resource group.
+To list available resource groups, run `ibmcloud resource groups`.
     ```
     ibmcloud target -g <resource_group_name>
     ```
     {:pre}
+3. Target the region where you want to set the API key.
+To check your current region, run `ibmcloud ks region`.
+    ```
+    ibmcloud ks region-set
+    ```
+    {: pre}

 4. Set the API key for the region and resource group.
     ```